belloviniciusf/nubank-test/README.md

 This challenge is part of job process from Nubank.
 It was necessary to make an application which authorizes transactions for a specific account following a set of predefined rules.

 ## Technologies
-- NodeJS - I chose to use it because I am used to and its where I feel more comfortable.
+- **NodeJS** - I chose to use it because I am used to and its where I feel more comfortable.
 Besides this the Node works good in these problems involving emit of events.
-- Vanilla Javascript - I think it will be better to use Typescript to avoid writing errors and improve the maintenance, but the challenge recommend do not use dependencies, I chose to use Vanilla.
+- **Javascript** - I think it will be better to use Typescript to avoid writing errors and improve the maintenance, but the challenge recommend do not use dependencies, I chose to use Vanilla.
-- Jest - It is to make the tests.
+- **Jest** - It is to make the tests.
 I chose Jest because its the tool that I most use to and I had experience working with Models mock using it.

 ## Disclaimer